croservices/cro/docs/reference/cro-http-cookie.md

   allowed in `cookie-name` per RFC 6265 (required)
 * `value` - the cookie value; constrained to only contain the characters in the range specified in `cookie-octet` in RFC 6265 (required)
-* `expires` - the expiration time of the cookie, specified as a Perl 6 `DateTime`
+* `expires` - the expiration time of the cookie, specified as a Raku `DateTime`
-* `max-age` - the maximum age of the cookie in seconds, specified as a Perl 6 `Duration` (in the constructor any `Real` may be passed; fractional parts will be rounded)
+* `max-age` - the maximum age of the cookie in seconds, specified as a Raku `Duration` (in the constructor any `Real` may be passed; fractional parts will be rounded)
 * `domain` - the domain the cookie is restricted to, if any; specified as a